oracle-livelabs/oci/managing-credentials-using-oci-vault/setup-oci-vault/oci-vault-setup.md

 ## Introduction

 In Lab 3, return as a developer persona to discover the secure realm of OCI Vault.
-Learn the importance of proper key management as we guide you through leveraging OCI Vault to securely store and access credentials, ensuring a robust and resilient approach to security.
+Learn the importance of proper credentials management as we guide you through leveraging OCI Vault to securely store and access credentials, ensuring a robust and resilient approach to security.

-Estimated Time: 1 hour
+Estimated Time: 1 hour 30 minutes

 ### Objectives